-OMAHA, Neb., Oct 2 .- Federal Judge Shiras has dissolved the injunction that restrained Captain Beck, the Indian agent on the Winnebago reservation from using his police to evict settlers who refused to lease direct from him.
-The court has also issued a mandatory injunction which is practically an eviction of about 250 sublessees.
-The court sustains the agent.
-The lands are covered with corn, a heavy crop having been raised, and the lessees may suffer a hardship.
+OMAHA, Neb., Oct 9. - Federal Judge Shiras has dissolved the injunction that restrained Captain Beck, the Indian agent on the Winnebago reservation from using his police to evict settlers who refused to lease direct from him.
+The court has also issued a mandatory injunction which is praceis Hope has about completed arrange- tically an eviction of about 250 subments to transfer his estates, includ- lessees.
+The court sustains the agent. ing Depeden, Surrey, to an insurance The lands are covered with corn, a heavy crop having been raised, and the lessees may suffer a hardship.